DamRiz13/DamRiz13/README.md

 - 👋 Hi, I’m @DamRiz13
 - 👀 I’m interested in development of data science, big data,Web Programming
-- 🌱 I’m currently learning about data analyst and web Programming
+- 🌱 I’m currently learning about data analyst and Web Programming
 - 📫 How to reach me, you can reach me in email : rizkydam13@gmail.com and here hehehehe

 <!---